New York Game Awards: 15th (2026)

-Pokémon is set to receive the Andrew Yoon Legend Award in 2026.
+Jennifer English won Best Acting for her role as Maelle in Clair Obscur: Expedition 33.

+Olivier Derivière won Best Music in a Game for his work on South of Midnight.

-The 15th New York Game Awards are set to take place at the SVA Theatre on January 18, 2026, presented by Fils-Aimé and Goldberg.
-It will be the second day of a new two-day festival by the NYVGCC, the first day consisting of industry panels.
-The media franchise Pokémon is set to receive the Andrew Yoon Legend Award as part of its 30th anniversary.
+The 15th New York Game Awards took place at the SVA Theatre on January 18, 2026, presented by Fils-Aimé and Goldberg.
+It was the second day of a new two-day festival by the NYVGCC, the first day consisting of industry panels.
+Nominees were announced on December 16, 2024, read by Ahmed Best and Kimari Rennis; Ghost of Yōtei led with four nominations.
+The media franchise Pokémon received the Andrew Yoon Legend Award as part of its 30th anniversary.
+A new category, Best New York Game, celebrates video games developed in New York City.
+Clair Obscur: Expedition 33 won the Big Apple Award for Game of the Year, and Jennifer English won the Great White Way Award for Best Acting for her role in the game.